 At an undergraduate level, a student will probably undertake a Bachelor of Science (BSc) or Bachelor of Arts (BA) in Mathematics.
 Mathematics is typically taught through a combination of lectures and seminars, with students spending a lot of time working independently to solve problems sets.

 A typical mathematics degree program involves a combination of pure (theory and abstract) mathematics and applied (practical application to the world) mathematics.
 Some universities also offer pure and applied mathematics as separate degrees, so a student can choose to focus on just one.
 Mathematics is also often paired with subjects including business management, computer science, economics, finance, history, music, philosophy, physics, sports science and statistics.

 The career trajectory of people with a Mathematics degree appears to be focused around a few careers.
-The most common career that users with Mathematics degrees have experience in is Security Software Developer, followed by Oncologist, Petroleum Pump System Operator, Credit Counselor, Financial Quantitative Analyst, Animal Breeder, Actuary, Fire Inspector, Food Safety And Quality Technician, and Meter Reader.
+The most common career that users with Mathematics degrees have experience in is Oncologist, followed by Petroleum Pump System Operator, Security Software Developer, Credit Counselor, Financial Quantitative Analyst, Animal Breeder, Actuary, Food Safety And Quality Technician, Meter Reader, and Fire Inspector.